-- 3.2 MOUNTING RECEIVING EQUIPMENT - 3.2.1 Refer to Outline Drawing for mounting dimensions and clearances required. - 3.2.2 Rigidly mount, as for any control panel, the Receiving Cabinet to the structure of the equipment to be remotely controlled.
-Allow access for conduit entry. - 3.2.3 Mounting of the Indicating Light (if used) is accomplished by normal electrical wiring procedures.
+3.2 MOUNTING - RECEIVING EQUIPMENT

+- 3.2.1 Refer to Outline Drawing for mounting dimensions and clearances required. - 3.2.2 As for any control panel, mount the Receiving Cabinet to the structure of the equipment to be remotely controlled. - 3.2.3 Mounting of the Indicating Light (if used) is accomplished by normal electrical wiring procedures.
 Be sure of visibility from operating area.
 Also, that it be conveniently accessible for service (changing bulb, etc.).
-Terminals M and X2 are used for the Indicating Light (and Mainline Contactor).